bugzilla/bugzilla/docs/en/rst/api/core/v1/user.rst

 Updates an existing user account in Bugzilla.
 You must be authenticated and be in the *editusers* group to perform this action.

+If you are not in the *editusers* group, you may add or remove users from groups if you have bless permissions for the groups you wish to modify.
+All other changes will be ignored.

 **Request**

 .. code-block:: text